 This is a realistic view of potential rates, however it must be recognised that there is significant uncertainty and risks to both the upside and downside.
-While assumptions are that a Brexit deal is struck and some agreement reached on transition and future trading arrangements before the UK leaves the EU, the possibility of a "no deal" Brexit still hangs over economic activity.
+While assumptions are that some agreement is reached on future trading arrangements before the UK's transition period ends, there is still the possibility that this may not be the case still hangs over economic activity.